boldflight/BibleConverter/test_EPUB/output/matt.md

 [15] He touched her hand, and the fever left her.
 Then she got up and began to serve them.
 [16] When it was evening, many demon-possessed people were brought to him.
 He drove out the spirits with a word, and healed all who were sick.
 [17] In this way what was spoken by the prophet Isaiah was fulfilled:
+“He took our weaknesses and carried our diseases.”

 ### Challenging Professed Followers